axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/components/layout-templates.rst

 TaskTemplate-8
 --------------

-Task Template 8 is a new template using the Serenity theme introduced in Portal 8.
+Task Template 8 is a template that uses the default theme of Portal introduced since Portal 8.
-There is no TabView, you have to define that if needed.
+Because there is no TabView, you have to define that if needed.

 .. warning::
+   Be aware that when using this template, your HTML dialogs are also affected by the styles of Portal.
-	Portal Styles are included.
-Therefore, your HTML dialogs are also affected.
-You might have some migration efforts in a future release.
+   Therefore, you might need some migration efforts when upgrading to future releases of Portal.

    We recommend to use :ref:`IFrame in Portal <iframe-in-portal>`.

 .. important::
    This template must not be used inside an iFrame.

 .. _components-layout-templates-task-template-how-to-use-task-template-8: